 "Watchmen" is visually stunning but flawed in certain ways.
 An eye-popping, faithful adaptation crafted as a lavish cult movie, it spins a comic deemed "unfilmable" into a blockbuster epic for the specific admirers of the superhero genre and the fan base of the groundbreaking book from writer Alan Moore and illustrator Dave Gibbons.
 Grappling with the graphic novel's multi-layered storyline, this dystopian film utilizes a deeply dark heart unmasking the world's harsh realities.
 "Watchmen" is no doubt a love letter to those

+This is a Disney hybrid superhero movie: "The Incredibles" meets "X-men" via "Harry Potter."
 If you think Hogwarts is the only secret school for extraordinary kids, well there's also the heroic children's world of "Sky High."
 This film is a hybrid superhero flick: "The Incredibles" meets the "X-Men" via "Harry Potter."
 It may be a Disney flick with a big celebration of superhero cliches; but it is entertaining enough for its target market.
 As a derivative, it never claims to be genuinely superior to its more successful blockbuster sources.
-Despite having a mediocre and formulaic script, it still turns out as an engaging family offering.
-Exploring the lives of emerging superheroes during the time called "coming of age," this lightweight adventure dwells into the themes of puberty, popularity, and family
+Despite having a

-”Batman Begins” explores the origins of Bruce Wayne's (Christian Bale) emergence as Batman and brings back the essence of what drives him to be who he is.
+This "Batman" film goes back to the roots of the character — portraying a confused and angry Bruce Wayne who rises to redeem himself and defend Gotham. ”Batman Begins” explores the origins of Bruce Wayne's (Christian Bale) emergence as Batman and brings back the essence of what drives him to be who he is.
 Human emotions as love, fear and anger begin a new face for the Dark Knight as a cinematic and yet realistic film.
 This makes his character more human than